ckempke/Blog/docs/blog/procedural-language.md

 }
 ```

-That works better—although it the chance array were empty, or if it held negative values, we could get weird effects.
+That works better—although if the chance array were empty, or if it held negative values, we could get weird effects.
 We should return a reasonable default in the first case, and assert on the latter:

 ```C#
 private int SyllableCount()